HMS Brilliant (F90)

-Brilliant took part in the only ship-to-ship engagement of the Falklands War, when she and HMS Yarmouth chased the Argentine coaster Monsunen, in the Battle of Seal Cove.
+Brilliant took part in the only armed ship-to-ship engagement of the Falklands War, when she and HMS Yarmouth chased the Argentine coaster ARA Monsunen, in the Battle of Seal Cove.

 Royal Navy service

 Falklands War

 Brilliant was part of the task force that took part in the Falklands War, with Captain John Coward in command.
+She sailed south with two WE.177A nuclear depth charges on board, to avoid complications arising from the Treaty of Tlatelolco, these were transferred to RFA Fort Austin on 16 April 1982.